 Oct.
 2 Column: Garden Lessons

 You can read my column underneath the video below.
-My garden lessons included a big surprise on how cold soil can impact a tomato plant’s ability to bloom and set fruit.
+My garden lessons included a big surprise.
+Cold soil can impact a tomato plant’s ability to bloom and set fruit.
 Yikes.
-You might think that’s a no-brainer but it isn’t when the soil is still cold around the 1st of June!
+You might think that’s a no-brainer but it isn’t when the soil is still cold around June 1st!
 You’ll also learn how certain crops performed for us.

 by Susan Mulvihill